heraldgo/heraldd/README.md

 # Herald Daemon

-Herald daemon is designed as a lightweight task dispatcher.
+Herald Daemon is designed as a lightweight task dispatcher.
 It could be used to arrange the server maintenance jobs, which is able to control the tasks for a single server and remote servers.
 Job scripts could be located on any git server.

-The herald daemon builds the [herald](https://github.com/heraldgo/herald) workflow from a YAML configuration file.
-It also provides some common herald components.
+The Herald Daemon builds the [Herald](https://github.com/heraldgo/herald) workflow from a YAML configuration file.
+It also provides some common Herald components.

 ## Installation

-First install [Go](https://golang.org/) and setup the workspace, then use the following command to install herald daemon.
+First install [Go](https://golang.org/) and setup the workspace, then use the following command to install Herald Daemon.

 ```shell
 $ go get -u github.com/heraldgo/heraldd
 ```

-Write a configuration file and run the herald daemon:
+Write a configuration file and run the Herald Daemon:

 ```shell
 $ heraldd -config config.yml